 "I think we don't really pay attention to that," cornerback Leon Hall said.
 "It's more you guys kind of bring it to our attention, to be honest.
 We kind of take it as a prime-time game, must-win game we got to have."

 Beating the Eagles in prime time would do more than improve the perception of the Bengals in front of a national audience.
-If Cincinnati can win its final three games (at Philadelphia, at Pittsburgh and home against Baltimore), the Bengals will secure a playoff berth and could end up with the division title.
+If Cincinnati can win its last three games (at Philadelphia, at Pittsburgh and home against Baltimore), the Bengals will secure a playoff berth and could end up with the division title.

 A loss would hurt the Bengals' chances of overtaking the Steelers for the sixth and final playoff spot in the AFC.
 Cincinnati and Pittsburgh are currently tied with 7-6 records.